It’s a new month, Evolvers!

 These are two questions I get annually around this time of the year.
 Here are my thoughts…

 And as traders, we should approach each month, each week, and each day individually.

 In those terms, I wouldn’t change your overall trading mindset or game plan just because the calendar flipped from August to September.

 That said, you need to be aware of the unique nature of September market sentiment and trade accordingly.

 How can you do this exactly?

-My advice is to be greedier with your winners and more merciless about cutting losers quickly.
+My advice is to be greedier with your winners (booking profits quickly) and more merciless about cutting losers immediately.

 If you’re up big on unrealized gains, take the money and run.
 (Hit the home run, don’t try for a grand slam.)